Tanya Fir

 Tanya Fir ECA MLAAB (born 1975) is a Canadian politician who was elected in the 2019 Alberta general election to represent the electoral district of Calgary-Peigan in the 30th Alberta Legislature.
 She is a member of the United Conservative Party.

-On April 30, 2019, she was appointed to be the Minister for Economic Development, Trade and Tourism in the Executive Council of Alberta, holding that role until August 25, 2020.
+Background

+Born in Cranbrook, Fir moved to Calgary with her family in 1985.

+Prior to serving with the Legislative Assembly, Fir was employed with Canadian Natural Resources Limited (CNRL) for 16 years as a Human Resources Advisor.

+Fir holds a Bachelor of Commerce with a concentration in Management of Organizations and Human Resources from the University of Calgary.

+Political Activity

 In August 2018, Fir beat former Ontario MP Jeff Watson and past Wildrose candidate Jeevan Mangat to secure her party's nomination.
 Her nomination campaign manager was longtime provincial Conservative party organizer Craig Chandler.

-In January 2021, Fir was found to be vacationing in Las Vegas despite the ongoing COVID-19 pandemic and advisory against nonessential travel.
-She was demoted from her parliamentary duties as a result.